Hyde Park, Sydney: Developments from the 1830s to 1900

 Also in 1888 the Fort Macquarie Cannon (c.
 1810s) was placed in the park.

 In 1888 the John Baptist Memorial Fountain was sited at Hyde Park, in a different location to its current one near the corner of Park & Elizabeth Streets.
-Early photographs (pre c.1910) show it on an "x" intersection of two paths, and surrounded by a metal picket fence.
+Early photographs (pre c.
+1910) show it on an "x" intersection of two paths, and surrounded by a metal picket fence.
 Baptist was an early and influential nursery proprietor in Sydney whose nursery "The Garden" in Surry Hills was successful.
 He was a generous benefactor, donating a fountain to Redfern Park.

 This fountain was commissioned for "The Garden" nursery.
 It was donated by his family to the City for Hyde Park on the centenary of the European settlement of Australia – at this time Australia's premier park had no fountain.
-While its origin is uncertain – it seems to be a locally made copy (in sandstone) after an 1842 English design – since the 1830s catalogues of the English firm Austin and Seeley had carried descriptions of fountains made of artificial stone and J.C.Loudon had advocated installing jetting fountains.
+While its origin is uncertain – it seems to be a locally made copy (in sandstone) after an 1842 English design – since the 1830s catalogues of the English firm Austin and Seeley had carried descriptions of fountains made of artificial stone and J.C.
+Loudon had advocated installing jetting fountains.
 A popular theme was three dolphins or carp on rockwork, their tails holding up the shell-shaped basin....
-It also appears to be the earliest surviving ornamental (c.f. drinking) fountain in Sydney.
+It also appears to be the earliest surviving ornamental (cf. drinking) fountain in Sydney.
 Elizabeth Bay House's fountain is believed an earlier import.
 Government House's and Vaucluse House's – almost identical – were installed in the 1860s.
 In c.
 2007 the City of Sydney removed the sandstone pedestal (with three triton fish forming a tapering spout) for conservation and safekeeping.
 The base remains in situ.
 The current management plan proposes its reinstallation and repair.

-In 1897 a bronze statue was erected by public subscription to commemorate the populist politician William Bede Dalley (1831–88) near the north-east corner of the park near Prince Albert Road.
+In 1897 a bronze statue was erected by public subscription to commemorate the populist politician William Bede Dalley (1831–1888) near the north-east corner of the park near Prince Albert Road.